Is "Who" Capitalized in a Title?

 Ever stumbled upon the dilemma whether to capitalize the word 'who' in a title?
 Navigating through the maze of grammar rules can be tricky, especially with various style guides whispering different directions.
 Titles pack a punch, and getting every word, including 'who,' in its proper attire is key.
 Grasp the ropes of Chicago, MLA, APA, and AP styles to master the art of capitalization.
 Elevate the charm of your headlines and leave the days of second-guessing behind.

 Titles need to look sharp and grab attention.
-That’s where capitalization rules come in.
-The word ‘who’ might seem small but it’s mighty in meaning.
-Let’s dive into if you should hit that shift key for ‘who’ in titles.
+That's where capitalization rules come in.
+The word 'who' might seem small but it's mighty in meaning.
+Let's look at if you should hit that shift key for 'who' in titles.

 Understanding Capitalization in Titles